Academic Misconduct - SU Guide - Falmouth

 1. Getting Notified

-• Check your emails regularly and respond — not replying won’t protect you.
+• Check your emails regularly and respond promptly— not replying won’t protect you.

-• The university will review your work to see what happened.
+• The university will review your work to understand what happened.

-• Interviews or a viva (a short meeting where you explain your work and answer questions about it)
+• A viva (a meeting where you explain your work and answer questions)

 • Evidence you may be asked to provide: drafts, notes, emails, AI prompts and outputs, or any other materials showing your work is your own.